kpate402/Match-Game/README.md

 - Included Function

 ## Introduction
-Your task is to code out the game's functionality by completing the functions we've outlined below.
-We've left you plenty of comments as well as a suite of tests that will help you get the job done.
-Keep in mind that the functions build upon each other so **you should complete each function in order!**
+This is a matching game with 12 randomly chosen cards.
+In this set of 12 cards is 6 pairs of 2 cards.
+These cards are added into the website using javascript and further functionality is added to allow for flipping cards and matching.
+Flips and matches are recorded to keep score.
+I mainly code out this games functionality by completing the functions that have outlined below.
+I followed comments and used premade test to insure each function was completed properly.

 ## Deliverable
 ### 1. **`createNewCard()`**